 Chiyan Wong has been astonishing audiences with the sincerity and sheer authority of his playing.
 He is a broad and thoughtful musician with a special interest in the music of Franz Liszt.

-Wong began his piano studies in Hong Kong at the age of six with Grace Man.
-He moved to England to pursue his studies at Chetham’s School of Music and the Royal Northern College of Music under Norma Fisher.
-He later graduated from the Royal Academy of Music, where he studied with Christopher Elton.
-He has also studied composition with Naji Hakim in Paris.
+Wong began his musical studies in his native hometown of Hong Kong and moved to England to further his studies at the Chetham’s School of Music and Royal Northern College of Music under Norma Fisher.
+His interest in composition has led him to studies with Thomas Adès at the Prussia Cove International Musicians Seminar, as well as private studies with Naji Hakim in Paris.
+He graduated from the Royal Academy of Music, where he worked with Christopher Elton.